programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 - David Rodriguez
 date: 2018-08-03
 reviewers:
+- Brandon Walsh
+- Josh Romphf
+- tcari [?]
 layout: lesson
 ---

 # Introduction
 The Digital Humanities, as a discipline, have historically focused almost exclusively on the analysis of textual sources through computational methods (Hockey, 2004).
 However, there is growing interest in the field around using computational methods for the analysis of audiovisual cultural heritage materials as indicated by the creation of the [Alliance of Digital Humanities Organizations Special Interest Group: Audiovisual Materials in the Digital Humanities](https://avindhsig.wordpress.com/) and [the rise in submissions related to audiovisual topics at the global ADHO conference](https://figshare.com/articles/AV_in_DH_State_of_the_Field/5680114) over the past few years.
-Newer investigations, such as [Distant Viewing TV](https://distantviewing.org/), also indicate a shift in the field toward projects concerned with using computational techniques to expand the scope of materials digital humanists can investate.
+Newer investigations, such as [Distant Viewing TV](https://distantviewing.org/), also indicate a shift in the field toward projects concerned with using computational techniques to expand the scope of materials digital humanists can investigate.
 As Erik Champion states, "The DH audience is not always literature-focused or interested in traditional forms of literacy" and applying digital methodologies to the study of audiovisual culture is an exciting and emerging facet of the discipline (Champion, 2017).
 There are many valuable, free, and open-source tools and resources available to those interested in working with audiovisual materials (for example, the Programming Historian tutorial [Editing Audio with Audacity](/en/lessons/editing-audio-with-audacity)), and this tutorial will introduce another: FFmpeg.

 [FFmpeg](https://www.ffmpeg.org/about.html) is "the leading multimedia framework able to decode, encode, transcode, mux, demux, stream, filter and play pretty much anything that humans and machines have created" (FFmpeg Website - "About").
 Many common software applications and websites use FFmpeg to handle reading and writing audiovisual files, including VLC, Google Chrome, YouTube, [and many more.](https://trac.ffmpeg.org/wiki/Projects) In addition to being a software and web-developer tool, FFmpeg can be used at the command-line to perform many common, complex, and important tasks related to audiovisual file management, alteration, and analysis.
-These kinds of processes, such as editing, re-encoding, or extracting metadata from files, usually require access to other software (such as a non-linear video editor like Adobe Premire or Final Cut Pro), but FFmpeg allows a user to operate on audiovisual files directly without the use of third-party software or interfaces.
+These kinds of processes, such as editing,  transcoding (re-encoding), or extracting metadata from files, usually require access to other software (such as a non-linear video editor like Adobe Premiere or Final Cut Pro), but FFmpeg allows a user to operate on audiovisual files directly without the use of third-party software or interfaces.
 As such, knowledge of the framework empowers users to manipulate audiovisual materials to meet their needs with a free, open-source solution that carries much of the functionality of expensive audio and video editing software.
 This tutorial will provide an introduction to reading and writing FFmpeg commands and walk through a use-case for how the framework can be used in Digital Humanities scholarship (specifically, how FFmpeg can be used to extract and analyze color data from an archival video source).

 ## Learning Objectives
 * How to install FFmpeg on your computer or use a demo version in your web browser
 * Understand the basic structure and syntax of FFmpeg commands
 * Execute several useful commands such as:
   * Re-wrapping (change file container) & Transcoding (re-encode files)
-  * Demuxing (seperating audio and video tracks)
+  * Demuxing (separating audio and video tracks)
   * Trimming/Editing files
   * File playback with FFplay
   * Creating vectorscopes for color data visualization